Start9Labs/documentation/site/source/learn/media/podcasts.rst

     :image: https://assets.libsyn.com/secure/item/21234746
     :anchor: The Bitcoin Matrix

-    Matt Hill sits down with Cedric to discuss Start9, building technology for the individual, the Embassy personal server, and how you can leverage the dark net for private Bitcoin, Lightning Network, data, messaging and social media
+    Matt Hill sits down with Cedric to discuss Start9, building technology for the individual, the Start9 personal server, and how you can leverage the dark net for private Bitcoin, Lightning Network, data, messaging and social media

 .. topic-box::
     :title: October 5, 2021 - Anarchast Episode 566